 The team works on the principle of “all for one and one for all!”
 The most important thing about the game is teamwork, helping one another and providing a shoulder to those in need.
 In the Soviet border zone it is vital to be silent and move unnoticed and in secrecy.
 If one of the team members is noticed by a border guard, an alarm will sound and the operation will be considered a failure and incomplete.

-Escape from the USSR is for groups of no less than 10 people.
+Escape from the USSR is for groups (10-40 people).
 Please call in advance to reserve your group.

 Phone: +371 26369470, or by email: firstname.lastname@example.org.

 If participants feel that it would be uncomfortable or unpleasant to climb out a first floor window, it may be better to choose a calmer, more peaceful activity – in this case, we can offer guided lantern-lit tours of the underground labyrinth at the Ziemeļu Fort.

 Please come to the game with comfortable and simple clothing.
 Since we will also provide outerwear from our own collection, you may not want to wear your best suit or wedding dress which could get dirty or damaged… And please think about your shoes!
 We recommend that you wear old sneakers or boots that you won’t be sorry to get muddy or wet if the situation arises…